virgile-reignier/CEI4Historians/README.md

 ## Objectives

-- annotate the people, places and assets mentioned in the documents studied
+- annotate the people, places and assets mentioned in the documents
 - associate people, places and units of measurement with an index to disambiguate them
 - produce quantitative analyses that take into account the place of these elements in diplomatic discourse